ACEmulator/ACE/README.md

 ## FAQ

 #### 1. StyleCop.MSBuild.targets not found
+* _Problem_
-* _Problem_: When opening the solution, you get a "The imported project "{project path}\ACE\Source\packages\StyleCop.MSBuild.5.0.0-beta01\build\StyleCop.MSBuild.targets" was not found.
+> When opening the solution, you get a "The imported project "{project path}\ACE\Source\packages\StyleCop.MSBuild.5.0.0-beta01\build\StyleCop.MSBuild.targets" was not found.
 Confirm that the path in the <Import> declaration is correct, and that the file exists on disk" error.
+* _Solution_
-* _Solution_: Right click "Solution 'ACE'" in the Solution Explorer and select "Restore Nuget Packages".
+> Right click "Solution 'ACE'" in the Solution Explorer and select "Restore Nuget Packages".
 After it restores, right click "ACE (load failed)" and select "Reload Project."

+#### 2. My PR failed because AppVeyor timed out - "Build execution time has reached the maximum allowed time for your plan (60 minutes)."
+* _Problem_
+>When you submit a PR, we have automation in place that automatically kicks off a build in AppVeyor.
+These builds sometimes time out.
+The most common cause is because a Debug.Assert statement was hit that popped up a UI dialog on AppVeyor.
+However, because it's just running a command line tool, there's no way to click the popup.
+Even worse, there's now way for you to even see what it says.
+* _Solution_:
+> 1) Right click your solution in Visual Studio, select "Rebuild Solution" and make sure there are no compliation errors.
+> 2) Installed with Visual Studio 2015 is "Developer Command Prompt for VS2015".
+Open it up, and change to your "ACE\Source" directory.
+> 3) Run the following command  and you'll be able to see the popup triggering the build failure.
+   `vstest.console /inIsolation "ACE.Tests\bin\x64\Debug\ACE.Tests.dll" /Platform:x64`

 ## Other Resources
 * [Skunkworks Protocol documentation](http://skunkworks.sourceforge.net/protocol/Protocol.php)